ngng0274/SemiPEP/README.md

 ```

 ### 2. Dataset Setup
-Organize the modified AsEP dataset in the following structure:
+SemiPEP is designed to handle dataset preparation automatically.
+If the dataset is not present in the specified directory, the framework will initialize the required structure:
 ```
 data/
 └── AsEP/